 - a.
 Project Title.
 In ten words or less, clearly identify the type of project proposed. - b.
 Primary Contact Person.
 Provide name of the person who will oversee the proposed project. - c.
 Lead Agency/Organization.
-State the name of the entity that, if selected for 319(h) funding, will enter into a legal contract with the State of Nevada. - d.
-Organization DUNS (Data Universal Numbering System) number.
-The DUNS number is a unique nine-character number that identifies your organization.
+State the name of the entity that, if selected for funding, will enter a legal contract with the State of Nevada. - d.
+Organization Unique Entity Identifier (UEI).
+An organization's UEI is replacing the formerly required DUNS number that identifies your organization.
 It is a tool of the federal government to track how federal money is distributed.
-If your organization does not have a DUNS number, contact Water Quality Planning Staff for assistance. - e.
+If your organization does not have a UEI number, contact Water Quality Planning Staff for assistance. - e.
 Primary Contact Information.
-Provide contact information (i.e., name, title, mailing address, e-mail address and phone number) for the person who will oversee the proposed project. - f.
+Provide contact information (i.e., mailing address, e-mail address and phone number) for the person who will oversee the proposed project. - f.
 Project Fiscal Summary.
 Provide the total project cost; total amount of 319(h) funds requested; and the total amount of non-federal matching funds. - g.
 Applicant Type.
 Check the appropriate box indicating Applicant Type. - h.
 Project Type.
 Select the appropriate Project Type from the dropdown list. - i.
 Pre-Application Status.
 Check whether a Pre-Application was submitted and indicate the determined eligibility status. - j.
 Project Location.
 Identify the project watershed(s), counties, Hydrologic Unit Code(s) (HUC) and USGS Hydrographic Region(s) included in the project area.
-For detailed HUC information, visit http://water.usgs.gov/wsc/map index.html. - k.
+For detailed HUC information, visit WATERS GeoViewer. (on the left, under "Surface Water Features" turn on the "hydrographic Units" features layer). - k.
 Waterbodies Affected.
 Using the dropdown lists provided, indicate the Type and Name(s) of Waterbody(ies) Affected.

 - I. Project Summary.
-In 150 words or less, provide a brief description of the project.
-State the water quality problem to be addressed by the project; the project goals and objectives; an overview of the project, and activities/methods proposed to address the problem. - m.
+In 200 words or less, provide a brief description of the project.
+State the NPS water quality problem to be addressed by the project; the project goals and objectives; an overview of the project, and activities/methods proposed to address the problem. - m.
 NPS Categories of Pollution.
 Using the dropdown lists, indicate the Nonpoint Source Category(ies) of Pollution that the project addresses.
 Indicate the total percentage each category represents.
 The total percentage must equal 100. - n.
 Pollutant Load Reduction Estimate.
-If applicable, estimate the anticipated load reductions for nitrogen, phosphorus, and sediment due to project implementation, including a method of load reduction calculation. - o.
+If applicable, estimate the anticipated load reductions for nitrogen, phosphorus, and sediment due to project implementation, including a method of load reduction calculation (e.g., Pollutant Load Estimation Tool (PLET) | US EPA). - o.
 Anticipated Project Start and Completion Dates. - p.
 Project Partners.
 Provide information (including primary contact information; see item 1.c., above) for any partners involved with the project.
 Project Partners are generally related to the project as follows: - i.
 An organization that shares all or part of the Project's goals.
 Provides resources, programs or other assets that may be helpful to the Project's efforts. - ii.
 Provides opportunities for collaboration that may be of value to this specific Project. - iii.
 Has expressed willingness or actively demonstrated a desire to coordinate efforts specific to the Project.

-Contribution of cash or in-kind match is not requisite of a project partner, however, if a partner is providing match, Letters of Commitment from the Partner should be submitted indicating the type (inkind or cash) and source of the non-federal match.
-The roles and responsibilities of partners should be clearly stated.
+Contribution of cash or in-kind match is not requisite of a project partner, however, if a partner is providing match, Letters of Commitment from the Partner should be submitted indicating the type (in-kind or cash) and source of the non-federal match.
+The roles and responsibilities of partners need to be clearly stated.